Market Overview & Commentary

 - All our long fixed income holdings turned in positive returns between 0.75 – 4.73%

-- Our real estate holdings were up 3-10%
+- Reports by our property valuation Brisbane experts state our real estate holdings were up 3-10%

 - Our Active Trading Models once again delivered impressive results, with a 23% gain in for the volatility trading model.

 Q: What Didn’t Work in Client Portfolios?

 - Select US equities underperformed: Retailers, Banks, deep value stocks like AIZ & DRYS

 - EM and Asia-Pacific stocks, most commodity positions, and our short US treasury position also declined in an all “risk-off” environment.